tt-acm/EnergyAnalysisForDynamo/README.md

 GBSforDynamo
 ============

-GBSforDynamo is a parametric interface for [Autodesk Green Building Studio](https://gbs.autodesk.com/GBS/), built on top of [Dynamo](http://dynamobim.org/).
-The project will enable parametric energy modeling and whole building energy analysis workflows in Dynamo 0.7 and REvit/Vasari.
+GBSforDynamo is a parametric interface for [Autodesk Green Building Studio](https://gbs.autodesk.com/GBS/), built on top of [Dynamo](http://dynamobim.org/) and [Vasari](http://autodeskvasari.com/)/[Revit](http://www.autodesk.com/products/revit-family/overview).
+The project will enable parametric energy modeling and whole-building energy analysis workflows in Dynamo 0.7.2 and Vasari/Revit.

-The project is being developed in C# using Visual Studio, and will work with recent [daily] builds of Dynamo 0.7, and Vasari Beta 3.0 and/or Revit 2014.
-The project consists of two libraries; one is a zero-touch library containing most nodes, the other is a UI library containing nodes with dropdown elements.
+The project is being developed in C# using Visual Studio, and will work with Dynamo 0.7.2, and Vasari Beta 3.0 and/or Revit 2014.
+The project consists of two libraries; one is a zero-touch library containing most of the nodes, the other is a UI library containing nodes with dropdown elements.

 We are developing nodes in three main categories: